-Our offshore entities may need to rely on dividends and other distributions on equity paid by the Mainland China-based subsidiaries of our subsidiaries Sohu.com Limited, Sogou and Changyou to fund any cash requirements those offshore entities may have.
+Our offshore entities may need to rely on dividends and other distributions on equity paid by the Mainland China-based subsidiaries of our subsidiaries Sohu.com Limited, Sogou, and Changyou to fund any cash requirements those offshore entities may have.
 Our offshore entities may not be able to obtain cash from distributions because our subsidiaries and VIEs in Mainland China are subject to restrictions imposed by PRC law on paying such dividends and making other payments.

 Sohu.com Inc. is a holding company with no operating assets other than investments in Chinese operating entities through our intermediate holding companies, our subsidiaries in the Cayman Islands, and our VIEs.
 Our offshore entities may need to rely on dividends and other distributions on equity paid by Mainland China-based subsidiaries of Sohu.com Limited, Sogou and Changyou for the cash requirements in excess of any cash raised from investors and retained by Sohu.com Inc. or our other offshore entities.
 In addition, for subsidiaries engaging in Sohu's business in Mainland China to be able to use the proceeds of cash dividends from Sogou or Changyou, the dividends would have to be paid through the Sohu Cayman Islands entities (Sohu Search and Sohu Game) that hold Sohu's shares in Sogou and Changyou.
 The primary source of any dividend payments to our offshore entities would need to be our subsidiaries in Mainland China after they receive payments from our VIEs under various service agreements and other arrangements.
 It is possible that our Mainland China-based subsidiaries will not continue to receive payments in accordance with our contracts with our VIEs that such payments will become subject to restrictions imposed PRC law.
 If our subsidiaries and VIEs incur debt on their own behalf in the future, the instruments governing the debt may restrict their ability to pay dividends or make other distributions to us through the intermediate companies.
-In addition, amounts available for dividends are further reduced because transfers of funds out of Mainland China generally are subject to a withholding tax of 5%, if transfers are made to Hong Kong and subject to Mainland China - Hong Kong tax treaty, and of 10% in other cases, and any further transfers to Sohu.com Inc. in the U.S. would generally be subject to U.S. corporate income tax at a rate of up to 35%.
+In addition, amounts available for dividends are further reduced because transfers of funds out of Mainland China generally are subject to a withholding tax of 5%, if transfers are made to Hong Kong and subject to Mainland China - Hong Kong tax treaty, and of 10% in other cases.